Stonetech66/MicroRide/README.md

 <h1 align="center">MicroRide</h1>
-MicroRide is a scalable microservice application that showcases a robust implementation of distributed systems and the effective utilization of modern technologies.
+MicroRide is a scalable microservice application that showcases a robust implementation of distributed systems and the effective utilization of modern technologies in an event-driven architecture.
 Designed as a simplified ride application, MicroRide demonstrates key architectural patterns and seamless integration with various tools.
 Developed as a hands-on project to learn building microservice applications, MicroRide encompasses essential features while providing insights into future enhancements.

 ## 🚀 Key Features

 - **Microservice Architecture:** MicroRide follows a microservice architecture, ensuring the system's scalability, modularity, and maintainability.
 Each service is designed with a specific responsibility, making it easy to scale individual components independently.

 - **Asynchronous Communication:** The application leverages RabbitMQ, a robust message broker, to enable asynchronous communication between services.
-This promotes loose coupling and enhances overall system performance.

 - **Efficient Data Storage:** MicroRide uses a combination of relational and NoSQL databases to suit different service requirements.
 PostgreSQL handles user-account-service,driver-service, payment-service,and ride-service, while MongoDB handles the tracking-service.
 Redis is utilized as a temporary data store to enhance response time and to improve overall user experience.

 - **Authentication and Authorization:** The user-account-service provides a secure and reliable authentication and authorization mechanism.
 By validating user credentials and storing them in Redis, the application optimizes subsequent requests, reducing latency and ensuring an optimal user experience.